qrqiuren/site-myhdl-dev/site-info.md

 =======

-The [dev.myhdl.org] website aims to document all aspects of the development process of the [MyHDL project][myhdl].
+The [dev.myhdl.org] website aims to document all aspects of the development process of the MyHDL project.
 MyHDL is a Python library to use Python as a HDL.
+The main projects website is [here][myhdl].

 *[HDL]: Hardware Description Language